CBDOO at your service

 Rapid effects of CBD vaporization

-• Onset of effects: Once inhaled, CBD vapour penetrates the lungs, where it is absorbed before reaching the bloodstream and, ultimately, the endocannabinoid system.
-The process is very rapid, and the effects of vaporized CBD can be felt in just 5 to 10 minutes.
+• Onset of effects: Once inhaled, CBD vapor enters the lungs where it is absorbed and then reaches the bloodstream and ultimately the endocannabinoid system.
+The process is very fast, and the effects of vaporized CBD are felt quickly, in just 5 to 10 minutes.

 • Duration of effects: Effects last up to 3 hours.